Ryan Reynolds Is Not Who You Think He Is

 “I have anxiety, I’ve always had anxiety,” Reynolds told the NY Times.
 “Both in the lighthearted ‘I’m anxious about this’ kind of thing, and I’ve been to the depths of the darker end of the spectrum, which is not fun.”

-As much as the article fawns over Reynolds once being named the Sexiest Man Alive and pays close attention to his rugged good looks and stylish Disney Prince vibe, this doesn’t come off as much of a shock as the author was obviously hoping it would.
+As much as the article fawns over Reynolds once being named the Sexiest Man Alive and pays close attention to his rugged good looks and stylish Disney prince vibe, this doesn’t come off as much of a shock as the author was obviously hoping it would.
 Just because he’s an A-list movie star with a gorgeous wife, two beautiful children, and a hit superhero franchise to his name doesn’t mean Reynolds isn’t human.
 Lots of people struggle with anxiety and depression, it doesn’t become some juicy secret just because a celebrity admits to also battling mental illness.

 11 sleeps. https://t.co/hZJXBZftNy pic.twitter.com/ejBO3Qe9ER